SujitDas-tech/BoilerTemplateGeneration/README.md

 UserName- 'abc@gmail.com'
 Password- 'demo123'

-For the overview one can login in the page and using the above credential.
+For the overview one can login in the page using the above mentioned credential.